Community Rules & Etiquette and Privacy Guidelines

 - Do not attack others.
 The discussions on the lists are meant to stimulate conversation, not create contention.

-- Do not pose questions or participate in discussions relating to salaries, prices, pricing strategies, restrictions on advertising, maintaining the profitability of a profession or industry, terms or conditions of sale, minimizing discounts, gifts or promotions, profits, profit margins, cost data, market share, sales territories, customers or selection, rejection, or termination of customers or suppliers (per the ASPR Anti-trust Policy).
-Here are some examples (however not an exhaustive list) of topics that are considered “contractual details” that cannot be discussed on the ASPR Chat listserv:
+- Do not pose questions or participate in discussions relating to salaries, prices, pricing strategies, restrictions on advertising, maintaining the profitability of a profession or industry, terms or conditions of sale, minimizing discounts, gifts or promotions, profits, profit margins, cost data, market share, sales territories, customers or selection, rejection, or termination of customers or suppliers (per the AAPPR Anti-trust Policy).
+Here are some examples (however not an exhaustive list) of topics that are considered “contractual details” that cannot be discussed on the AAPPR Chat listserv:

 - Provider compensation (specific numbers or ranges) – however general models can be discussed (not yours specifically) and recommendations on national surveys may be given